Niue Luxury Itinerary: 14 Days

 Day 2 – Take an Orientation Tour and Explore Alofi

 Since Niue is going to be your home in paradise for the next two weeks, it only makes sense to get fully acquainted with it.
 One of the best ways to do so is with an orientation tour.
-Join either Explore Niue or Niue Orientation Tours for a guided tour of the west coast, being pointed out all of the best attractions, learning about the history and culture of the island, and getting all the essential tips for making the most of your getaway in Niue.
-Compare the tours further in The Guided Tours in Niue.
+Join Explore Niue for a guided tour of the west coast, being pointed out all of the best attractions, learning about the history and culture of the island, and getting all the essential tips for making the most of your getaway in Niue.
+The tour is further explained in The Best Guided Tours in Niue.

 Now that you are an expert on the west coast of Niue, spend the rest of the day getting to know Niue’s capital, Alofi.
-See where the useful services are, pick up your Niue Driver’s License, get more ideas for your trip at the Visitor Information Centre, and, of course, dine somewhere fabulous for lunch – see the 6 Best Cafes in Niue.
+See where the useful services are, book tours and experiences at the Visitor Information Centre, and, of course, dine somewhere fabulous for lunch – see the 10 Best Cafes in Niue.

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com